If you're starting a new early years business (such as a pre school) there's a lot to think about.

 - Childcare on domestic premises - four or more people looking after children on domestic premises including childminders and assistants.

 - Childminders - individuals looking after children on domestic premises which is not the home of any of the children being cared for.

 - Home childcarer - childcare at the home of one or more of the children being cared for, for example a nanny or au pair.

-If you're planning to set up childcare on non-domestic premises and need advice email email@example.com
+If you're planning to set up childcare on non-domestic premises please refer to Ofsted guidance.

 Age of children

 You'll need to decide on the age range of the children or young people you're going to care for.
 Ofsted has different requirements for different age groups.
 If you're caring for children aged between birth and five years old you'll need to follow the Early Years Foundation Stage (EYFS) framework.
 This sets out the welfare, education and learning requirements.
 You can find out more and download the EYFS documents from the Department of Education website.
-If you're caring for children aged between two and four years old you may want to offer free early education.
-This entitles some two year olds and every three and four year old to free part-time early education which is a great benefit to parents.
+If you're caring for children aged between two and four years old you may want to offer Funded Early Education .
+This entitles some two year olds and every three and four year old to funded part-time early education which is a great benefit to parents.
 You'll need to register with us and then we'll pay you directly for these children.

 If you are starting a business, either as a sole trader, partnership or a voluntary management committee, you are legally and financially liable for the decisions you or your organisation make, and the consequences.
 Although you can take out insurance it may not cover you completely and your personal assets and money could be at risk.
 You can limit your liability by changing the legal status of your business to a limited company.